dtuait/api.security.ait.dtu.dk/docs/coolify-deployment-guide.md

 If your Traefik installation uses a different network name, set the `TRAEFIK_NETWORK` environment variable in Coolify to that name instead of creating `coolify-network`.

+### `django.db.utils.OperationalError: password authentication failed`

+This indicates Django cannot authenticate to PostgreSQL.
+Confirm that:

+1. The value of `POSTGRES_PASSWORD` is identical for the `web` and `db` services.
+2. The password matches the credentials already stored in the PostgreSQL data volume.
+If you change the password, update the database user inside PostgreSQL or recreate the volume so the new credentials take effect.
+3. Environment variables are not defined as empty strings in Coolify or your `.env` file.
+Remove unused keys rather than leaving them blank so Docker Compose can fall back to the defaults documented in `.env.example`.